metanav/Marketplace_of_Devices/README.md

 # Marketplace_of_Devices

-Building an autonomous decision making process for devices using machine learning
+The objective of this project is to build a decision making process for a device registered to the Industry Marketplace to automatically choose the best service requests based on matching eCl@ass capabilities.